 If you are looking for information regarding COVID-19-related closures, please see our FAQ page.
-As of 5/16/2020, Dare County is open for visitors.

 Lastly, we apologize for any inconvenience as we work through this together.